CASE STUDY: Stratstone Land Rover generates fresh sales leads

 Provided by Stratford Racecourse

-Stratstone Land Rover Cheltenham sought to generate fresh sales leads.
-See how they used horseracing events to win new business.
+Stratstone Land Rover Cheltenham used outdoor events to generate sales leads.
+See how they used horseracing to win new business.

 What was the Challenge / Background of the Campaign?